vllm-project/vllm/docs/source/serving/deploying_with_docker.md

 ## Building vLLM's Docker Image from Source

-You can build and run vLLM from source via the provided [Dockerfile](https://github.com/vllm-project/vllm/blob/main/Dockerfile).
+You can build and run vLLM from source via the provided <gh-file:Dockerfile>.
 To build vLLM:

 ```console
 $ # optionally specifies: --build-arg max_jobs=8 --build-arg nvcc_threads=2